nik299/nlp/code/assign1/answers.md

 it's a bottom up approach

 ####punkt vs naive approach
-a.no example for now to wsay naive is better than punkt b.example mentioned in question 2 and "a. ferri's vortical layer is brought into evidence ."
+a.no example for now to say naive is better than punkt b.example mentioned in question 2 and "a. ferri's vortical layer is brought into evidence ."
 In this sentence poorly written grammar at a. ferri's